vlita/smu-for-electrochemistry/README.md

 ```bash
 python THE_PROGRAM_YOU_CHOSE_script.py
 ```
 That's it!
-Your plots should automatically open and display data!
+Your plots should automatically open and begin displaying data!
+Once the program is finished, your plots and data will be saved in the current folder.

 **NOTE: Before performing any experiment on an electrochemical system, you should test the program is doing what you expect by connecting your SMU to a resistor and running at least one of the above scripts.**